 Originally released in 1991 by Lookout!
 Records, the Shit Split reached many a Punk rocker, inspiring a legion of kids to fuck shit up!
-And now, after being unavailable for 18 months, this classic is back in print!
+And now, this classic is back in print!

 Blatz and Filth exploded out of the East Bay scene at 924 Gilman Street, home to Operation Ivy, Green Day, Crimpshrine, Rancid, Jawbreaker, and hundreds more.
 Blatz (featuring past and future members of The Gr'ups, The Criminals, The Frisk, Dead and Gone, Cypher In The Snow, and Subincision) took a raucous, slightly more melodic sound mashed with hair-raising female/male vocals, while Filth (formed out of the ashes of Isocracy & The Vagrants) featured razor-gargling vocals over super Punk guitars.

 The LP comes with the original 2 sided cover & the booklet, while the double CD contains everything on the LP plus all records released by each band and a bonus Blatz live/practice/sound collage and Filth's 1990 cassette demo.
 Brand New!

 "Best LPs of Bay Area Punk: 7.
 Blatz/Filth - "Shit Split"